lukasbrunner/lukasbrunner.github.io/_blog/95_twitter_bot.md

 To the <a href="https://twitter.com/tas_to_date" target="_blank">Bot on Twitter</a>.

 It all started with a family discussion over Easter 2021 where my parents could not decide if 2021 has been really cold or really warm in Austria so far.
 So I did the only reasonable thing and started making plots.
 I compared mean temperature from the beginning of the year until Easter to the same period in past years using data from ERA5.
-As seen in the figure below Austrian mean temperatures in 2021 until beginning of April where below the mean of the last 11 years but still 1.5°C above the 1950-1999 baseline.
+As seen in the figure below Austrian mean temperatures in 2021 until beginning of April were below the mean of the last 11 years but still 1.5°C above the 1950-1999 baseline.

 <img src="/images/temperature_todate_2021-04-04.png" width="80%" height="80%">

 Then I generalised it to any end date (i.e., mean temperature from January 1st to XX) in what I started calling year-to-date temperature.
-I also added to option to calculate the metric for different regions.
+I also added the option to calculate the metric for different regions.
 As a test bed I used the regions defined for the latest sixth IPCC assessment report (AR6).
 The animation below shows the example of global temperature until end of April.

 <img src="/images/temperature_todate_2021-04-28.gif" width="80%" height="80%">